tbcgit/cleanbar/README.md

 ````
 bash prepare.sh
 ````
+The compiler program gcc is usually pre-installed on most Linux systems and may also be available on macOS if developer tools are installed.
+If you receive an error indicating that the gcc command is not recognized, you can install it on Linux distributions using: ``sudo apt install build-essential`` .
+On macOS, you can install it by running: ``xcode-select --install``

 Each time you run CleanBar in the same directory, you must either delete these folders and create new ones manually using the commands below, or simply run the ``prepare.sh`` script again, which handles this automatically.